 Bloody show is a slang term that describes bleeding during the very end of pregnancy.
 It can range in color from brown, to pink, to bright red, depending on what’s going on in your body.
 (Bright red is the most common.)

-It’s normal to have some bloody discharge following a vaginal exam or sex with your partner.
-But if the blood loss just happens on its own during the very end of pregnancy, then it might just be bloody show.
+It’s normal to have some bloody discharge following a vaginal exam or sex with your partner, but if the blood loss happens on its own during the very end of pregnancy, then it might just be the bloody show.

 The cervix is undergoing some major changes at the end of pregnancy in preparation for baby’s arrival.
 While the hormone progesterone begins the initial softening of the cervix at conception, at the 32-week mark this process really kicks things up a notch.